AndieWill510/tinydoor/Options/003-you-were-never-going-to-make-those-notes.md

 This is one of the central movements of the book:

-> Move the failure out of the Autistic person when the failure belongs somewhere else.
+> Move the failure out of the Neurodivergent person when the failure belongs somewhere else.

-That does not mean Autistic people never need support, skill-building, care, therapy, medicine, rest, community, or change.
+That does not mean we never need support, skill-building, care, therapy, medicine, rest, community, or change.

 We do.